 morey ™ Flagsticks:

 Cheesebrough’s morey flagsticks offer value for daily use or special event.
 They are not only attractive, they are durable, and we provide you with maintenance information on how to achieve the most years of service from them.
 Our stock sticks are built with domestic hardwood.
 Exotic hardwood is also available on most models.

-The Perennial is our most popular flagstick.
-At right is a 6′ with our Twin Pennant flag.
-Inset shows the lower brass connector.
+The Perennial shown on the home page is our most popular flagstick.
+Inset at right shows the lower brass connector.

 The Stout has an 1 1/8″ wooden dowel, and 1/2″ fiberglass base rod.
-To the right is a painted Stout with two simple swatches of cloth often used in early golf for a “flag”.
+At right is a painted Stout.
+Center shows a selection of Stout bodies, and far right an all wood upper with two simple swatches of cloth often used in early golf for a “flag”.
 The brass has been oxidized for an antique presentation.
 (This stick is a replica of one found on an old course in northern Europe.
 To its left is an 18″ Tee Marker used on the same course.)
-At left shows the Stout with the universal flag mount.
-At right a selection of Stout bodies.
 NOTE: The camera slightly distorts the sticks.

 Standard length is 7′, and we can build any length you require.
 5′ sticks were used in early golf, and much of European golf still use them.

-At left shows another flagstick design from early golf.
-This simple stick recalls the days when many flagsticks were metal, and might require a wooden grip during the hot summer months.
-Above shows a selection of stained grips, with natural in the center.
+At right is a simple stick that recalls the days when many flagsticks were metal, and might require a wooden grip during the hot summer months.
+Far right shows a selection of stained grips, with natural in the center.

-The Tradition at right is designed for special event use.
-The shaped brass base and profiled wooden upper are reminiscent of high-end early golf.
+The Tradition at right is designed for special event use only.
+It has a profiled solid brass base and wooden upper section.
 This stick is domestic hardwood, and measures 9/16″ at the top with a 1″ grip, and 1/2″ at ground level.
-At top is our woven ash “balloon”.
 Inset shows the solid brass base.

 Years of Life